COVID-19 and New Mexico Voices for Children

 Find out more about missing stimulus payments, and how to request yours, here.

 - Our office is closed but we are working remotely.
 You may contact us either through the form on this page or find staff members’ email addresses at the bottom of the page here.
 (You may also leave messages on the direct phone lines listed for each staff member, but it may be some time before they are retrieved.)

-- We will hold our annual KIDS COUNT conference as a interactive series of online events, beginning on August 25.
-We’re still hammering out the details, but we’ll keep you updated.
+- We will hold our annual KIDS COUNT conference as a series of online events, beginning on August 25.
 Information on the conference is here.

-- We just launched a series of FACT SHEETS, titled “How the Federal COVID-19 Response Impacts New Mexico,” about aid packages passed by Congress and what they will mean for New Mexico:
+- Read our series of FACT SHEETS, titled “How the Federal COVID-19 Response Impacts New Mexico,” about aid packages passed by Congress and what they will mean for New Mexico:

 - Read the introduction here.

 - Read the first fact sheet, on stimulus checks, here.

 - Read the second fact sheet, on food assistance, here.